Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: Application to Conjoint Experiments

-To find the strongest interaction in the Presidential candidate dataset, we obtain a CRT $p$-value for each variable in $(Z,V)$ with a test statistic that focuses on the interaction strength for the corresponding variable under consideration.
-Specifically, the test statistic uses only the interaction effects from a Lasso logistic regression with all main effects of $(X,Z,V)$ and an additional interaction with $X$ and $(Z,V)$ (see Appendix~\ref{appendix:presidential_data} for more details).
+To find the strongest interaction in the Presidential candidate dataset, we obtain a CRT $p$-value for each variable in $(\bZ,\bV)$ with a test statistic that focuses on the interaction strength for the corresponding variable under consideration.
+Specifically, the test statistic uses Lasso logistic regression with all main effects of $(\bX,\bZ,\bV)$ and an additional interaction between $\bX$ and one variable from $(\bZ,\bV)$ (see Appendix~\ref{appendix:presidential_data} for more details).
 We choose the variable with the lowest $p$-value as the strongest interaction.
 The Presidential data shows that the candidate's ``party affiliation'' (\textit{Democratic} or \textit{Republican}) had the most significant interaction with their ``gender''.
 Appendix~\ref{appendix:presidential_data} contains further details and a robustness check by repeating the same analysis but choosing the variable with the second lowest $p$-value as the additional main effect.

 As shown in the second row of Table \ref{tab:mainresults}, the CRT $p$-value using the HierNet test statistic is 0.029, showing that gender may matter even for Congressional candidates.
-We find the largest two interactions in the observed test statistic were two three-way interactions: one between ``gender'', ``party affiliation'', and ``respondent's political interest'' (a 4-point ordinal measure) and the other between ``gender'', ``party affiliation'', and the ``respondent's age''.
+We find the largest two interactions in the observed test statistic were two three-way interactions: one between ``gender'', ``party affiliation'', and ``respondent's political interest'' and the other between ``gender'', ``party affiliation'', and the ``respondent's party affiliation''.
 This result is consistent with the findings in \citet{distributional_effects}, which suggests the existence of higher order interactions involving party affiliation.
 We assess the role of interaction effects using the same procedure above in the immigration example.
-The resulting CRT $p$-value from a Lasso logistic regression with only the main effects of $(X,Z,V)$ and the additional interaction with ``gender'' and ``party affiliation'' is $0.094$, suggesting that the other interactions were also helpful in detecting significance.
+The resulting CRT $p$-value from a Lasso logistic regression with only the main effects of $(\bX,\bZ,\bV)$ and the additional interaction with ``gender'' and ``party affiliation'' is $0.15$, suggesting that the other interactions were also helpful in detecting significance.